What Sales Leaders Can Learn from NBA’s Phil Jackson

 When you’re investing in sales training, be sure that new skills become habit for your team by enabling your sales managers to become master sales coaches.

-Coaching to IMPACT is a one-day workshop that teaches sales managers a proven system for coaching and reinforcing the IMPACT process with their team.
+Coaching to IMPACT teaches sales managers a proven system for coaching and reinforcing the IMPACT process with their team.
 View the video below to learn more.

 Weekly Sales Team Meeting Agenda Template